Ryan Reynolds Is Not Who You Think He Is

-Celebrities, even hunky superhero types with picture-perfect families and a box-office smash under their belt, are really just like us.
+Celebrities, even hunky superhero types with picture-perfect families and a box office smash under their belt, are really just like us.

 At least, that’s what this latest New York Times profile on Ryan Reynolds would have you believe.